writethedocs/www/docs/conf/na/2015/news/welcome-to-write-the-docs.md

 * **Use the hash tag #writethedocs.** Twitter is a great way to communicate at events.
 If you arrive into Portland early and want to find others, use the hash tag or tweet at @writethedocs.
 We can point you to something good.
 * **Get excited.** This is the third year of Write the Docs, and our community is growing.
 We have a fantastic venue in a beautiful city, and lots of interesting talks.
 Come ready to meet other people in the community, and have a great time.

-Feel free to reply to this email if you have any questions or issues.
-We are happy to help you in any way we can.
 See you soon!